NaveenRudra/RTTM/Readme.md

 How to use the tool:

 Install JDK
+INstall mvn and set the path
 Start the zookeeper and Kafka Server (Refer https://kafka.apache.org/documentation/#quickstart for more information)
 Create a kafka topic
+Navigate to main folder.
+Run command "mvn clean install -DskipTests".
+This willbuild the code.
 Navigate to scraptool/tartget
 Run the command "java -jar scraptool-1.0-SNAPSHOT-standalone.jar -t "Kafka Topic name" -c "complete path of config directory""